NIVANorge/Mobius/README.md

 If you are just a user of existing models, or if you want to use an interface to quickly get visual results out of your own models, you can make model exes that are compatible with INCAView.

 We already have .cpp files ready for compilation that are set up to produce INCAView-compatible exes for most of our models.
 See e.g Applications/INCA-N/incan.cpp
 To set up your own .cpp files like these, try to follow the example from one of those files.

 To compile them you also need the sqlite3 library.
 Download the source code for sqlite3 from https://www.sqlite.org/download.html .
-See also e.g. Applications/INCA-N/COMPILE for guidance on how to compile.
 You should put the sqlite3 files in Mobius/sqlite3 (create a new folder).
+Then compile sqlite3 into a linkable object file using
+    `'gcc -c sqlite3.c -O2 (Windows)'`

 You also have to download json.hpp from https://github.com/nlohmann/json/tree/develop/single_include/nlohmann and put it in Mobius/json (create a new folder).
 The json library does not need any separate compilation.

 See the INCAView repository for the interface itself.

 We may also look into a way of distributing precompiled exes of INCAView and some of the models.

 ![Alt text](Documentation/img/incaviewpersist.png?raw=true "Example of running the PERSiST model in INCAView.")